 At the end of this stage, the design will be made into a 1 minute video that will be released to the public on YouTube to vote for their preferred concept.
 On the completion of this stage, each team member will receive a $100 giftcard to the online store of their choice (Adafruit, Sparkfun, Amazon, etc).

-Exiting Stage Three of the competition, we held a Finals Ceremony to announce the winning team (and design).
+Exiting Stage Two of the competition, we held a Finals Ceremony to announce the winning team (and design).

 One design will be selected from the three submitted at the end of the previous stage.
 This winning design will be built locally by the team members in this stage.
 Workshops to build the electronic and mechanical parts of the design will be provided at no charge to the team.